Welcome to St. Joseph Catholic Church in Ellsworth, Maine! We are happy you found us online.

 Ordinary Time -- Ordinary Time is a time for growth and maturation, a time in which the mystery of Christ is called to penetrate ever more deeply into history until all things are finally caught up in Christ.
 The goal, toward which all of history is directed, is represented by the final Sunday in Ordinary Time, the Solemnity of Our Lord Jesus Christ, King of the Universe.

-The Gospels for the Sundays in September 2018 are taken from St. Mark and are from Year B, Cycle 2.
+All the Gospels for the Sundays in October 2018 are taken from Year B, Cycle 2, the Gospel of St. Mark.

 Rejoice and be Glad